 The Paralympic wheelchair maker

-Vince Ross suffered a car crash at the age of 22, becoming a wheelchair user.
+Vince Ross suffered a car crash at the age of 22 - it changed his life and his business.

-He explains to the BBC´s Ellis Palmer how his Paralympic experience led him to create a successful wheelchair-making business in Liverpool.

 -